A1tiJoshi/Order_Management_System/README.md

 3. **Menu**: Browse available products and add them to the shopping cart.
 4. **Order**: Place orders and choose payment methods.
 5. **FAQ**: Get answers to common questions about the system.

+## Backend

+1. Simplified backment Management.
+2. Information about orders and login user's.Tracking of orders
+3. Tracking of orders.
+4. Live tracking of status of orders.

 ## Technologies Used